AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ### Install and configure Magento2 {#install-magento2-centos}

-There are several ways to download the Magento software, including:
+There are several ways to download the Adobe Commerce and Magento Open Source, including:

 *  [Get the Composer metapackage]({{ page.baseurl }}/install-gde/composer.html)